Welcome! |

 In the advanced classes we adapt the six sessions to provide the experienced practitioner more demanding practice.

-Please see the 'classes' page for times.
+the 'classes' page

-Events
+Events |

 Hello, I hope you are well.

-Please see the 'classes' page for spaces
+Please see the 'classes' page for class times

 please email me.